Premises Liability Attorney in Philadelphia

-Philadelphia Premises Liability Attorneys
+Contact Our Philadelphia Premises Liability Lawyers

 Ask about starting a claim.
 Dial (215) 278-4449 to speak with a Philadelphia premises liability attorney.

-What is Premises Liability?
+What Is Premises Liability?

 - Duty of Care: The property owner or occupier owed a duty of care to the injured person.
 This duty varies based on the visitor's status (invitee, licensee, or trespasser).
 Invitees, such as customers, are owed the highest duty of care.